Dutch give up on EU deficit target for 2013

-AMSTERDAM The Dutch government finally conceded on Thursday it would not meet the budget deficit target set by the European Union this year, given its weak economy and a reluctance to make more cutbacks.
+AMSTERDAM The Dutch government finally conceded on Thursday it would not meet the budget deficit target set by the European Union this year given the bleak state of the economy and limited scope for even more unpopular cutbacks.

-The Netherlands has taken a hard line on the need for austerity to tackle the debt crisis in Europe's south.
-While its fiscal problems are minor compared with those of Italy, Spain, Greece or Portugal, the failure to meet the target is a blow for Finance Minister Jeroen Dijsselbloem, who heads the Eurogroup of euro zone finance ministers.
+While the Netherlands is far from being in the sort of trouble afflicting Italy or Spain, its failure to deliver on its own budget comes after it has played hardball on the need for crippling austerity in the Europe's struggling southern half.

-The decision may also lend support to a view that big spending cuts and tax rises are not resolving Europe's problems.
+The failure to meet the target is also a blow for Finance Minister Jeroen Dijsselbloem, who heads the Eurogroup of euro zone ministers, and adds to a growing body of evidence that harsh budget austerity is not resolving Europe's debt problems.

 But he is now faced with an economy in recession, rising unemployment, deteriorating consumer confidence, and a lack of political will to impose yet more spending cuts.